Nuño de Guzmán: Final years in Spain

 Reports of Guzmán's treatment of the Indigenous had reached Mexico City and Spain, and, at Bishop Zumárraga's request the Crown sent Diego Pérez de la Torre to investigate.
 Guzmán was arrested in 1536.
 He was held a prisoner for more than a year and then sent to Spain in fetters.
 He was released from the Castle of Torrejón prison in 1538.
 In 1539 he returned to his position as royal contino bodyguard - court records show him on the payroll every year from 1539 to 1561 (in 1561 as "deceased").
 In 1552 he wrote up a memorial containing his own version of the events leading to his fall.
 In his account he justified his execution of the Purépecha Cazonci as being necessary in order to bring a Christian rule of law to the area, and he assured that: "in truth no execution more just has been carried out in all of New Spain, and if I were deserving of any punishment it would be for having doubted some days about whether to carry it out."

 In 1558 he wrote his last will which was uncovered in 1973, it shows him as a poverty stricken noble struggling to save his heirs from his debts, having had even to pawn his heirlooms to pay for medicine.
 In it, he requested some of the property that was confiscated from him to be returned to his heirs, and wages still due to him for his years as Governor and President be paid and turned over to his heirs.
 With affection he bequeathed most of his belongings to a woman Sabina de Guzmán, who had taken care of him in his illness.
 He also bequeathed belongings to the Franciscan Order, in spite of the conflicts he had had with its members in New Spain.
 He probably died in Valladolid in 1558 on October 16 or shortly thereafter.

 Reputation

 In posteriority and partly in his own time Nuño de Guzmán achieved a reputation as the worst villain of the conquistadors, in the words of his biographer Donald Chipman he has been depicted as the "personification of the Black Legend".
-His contemporary Bernal Díaz del Castillo, one of Cortés' loyal supporters, described him in the following terms: "...
+His contemporary Bernal Díaz del Castillo described him in the following terms: "...
 In all the provinces of New Spain there was not another man more foul and evil than [Guzmán] of Pánuco".
 His biographer Santana describes his personality as characterized by "cruelty of the highest order, ambition without limit, a refined hypocrisy, great immorality, ingratitude without equal, and a fierce hatred for Cortés".